 After twenty years of scholarship and teaching, in 2016 Wilson Jones was selected to lead the design of a uniquely ambitious 'Roman villa' in the Caribbean, for the purpose of which he returned to professional practice and founded Apollodorus Architecture.
 The firm's counter project for a stadium and urban quarter in Bath has recently been in the spotlight.

-Mark is Chair of the Traditional Architecture Group or TAG, UK, and visiting Professor at the Centre for the Study of Classical Architecture, University of Cambridge, where he teaches on its Summer Schools.
-His reflections On precedent have just been published in ANTA 5.
+Mark is Chair of the Traditional Architecture Group or TAG, UK, involved in Summer Schools at Cambridge and for the Table Ronde de l'Architecture, and his reflections On precedent have just been published in ANTA 5.